Wax carving advent calendar now available!Wax carving advent calendar now available!

 Don’t worry.
 Terrible daylights can be fixed into perfect daylights.
 And you can learn how to do that now.

-In short, you learn how to make a prefect inside for your stone and how to make a variety of outside shapes for you settings.
+You learn how to make a prefect inside for your stone and how to make a variety of outside shapes for you settings.
 Have fun and play with the wax.
 Who knows what you can come up with!

 Feel inspired to learn all this?
 You can buy the faceted bezel setting class now!